bogfjellmo/PrytzPlanimeter/README.md

 # PrytzPlanimeter

-Graphics related to the Prytz planimeter.
+Graphics related to the paper [The Prytz connections](https://arxiv.org/abs/2309.02174).
 See the Jupyter notebook [Examples.ipynb](Examples.ipynb)